codeforbtv/baby-equipment-exchange/README.md

 - Give your token a name, set the expiration, and select at least the read:packages scope under package permissions. - If you also want to push or delete packages, select the appropriate additional scopes.
 - Click Generate token at the bottom of the page and make sure to copy your new personal access token; you won't be able to see it again.
 3. Log in to GitHub Packages
-Use the docker login command to authenticate with GitHub Packages, replacing USERNAME with your GitHub username and TOKEN with the PAT you just created:
+Use the docker login command to authenticate with GitHub Packages, use the PAT you just created for CR_PAT:
 ```
 export CR_PAT="ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 echo $CR_PAT | docker login ghcr.io -u codeforbtv --password-stdin